Adream-Studio/ws/README.md

-# ws
+# ws(web site || web search)
-A command line application to conveniently visit website or search something by using your web browser
+A command line application to conveniently visit website or search something by using your web browser.